John Brisben Walker: Move to New York state and the Mobile Company of America

 Walker's Mobile Company of America had produced only 600 Mobiles, as contrasted to Barber's 5,000 steam Locomobiles.
 Later in 1903, the equipped automobile plant at Kingsland Point was leased (and subsequently sold) to Maxwell-Briscoe, a gasoline-powered automobile manufacturer.
-With some short interruptions, the site continued to be used to build autos until June 1996, when General Motors finally stopped production of cars there and closed its North Tarrytown Assembly plant.

-In 1905, when the circulation of Cosmopolitan had increased to about 400,000 copies a month, Walker sold it to William Randolph Hearst for a sum variously reported as $400,000 and $1,000,000.
-Not long after the sale, what seems to be a press release appeared in identical form in several newspapers around the country (See, e.g, Anaconda Standard (Anaconda, MT) January 21, 1906, p.7, col. 3; Olympia Daily Recorder (Olympia, WA), January 20, 1906, p.
-2.) under the caption “Why It Was Sold”.
-In pertinent part, it read:

-“…a sudden change in public favor from steam to the French gasoline car left the company with branch houses from Boston to San Francisco and losses exceeding $1,700,000.
+In 1905, Walker sold The Cosmopolitan to William Randolph Hearst for a sum variously reported as $400,000 and $1,000,000.
+Not long after the sale, what seems to be a press release appeared in identical form in several newspapers around the country under the caption "Why It Was Sold".
+In pertinent part, it read:…a sudden change in public favor from steam to the French gasoline car left the company with branch houses from Boston to San Francisco and losses exceeding $1,700,000.
 Mr. Walker personally assumed the indebtedness of the Mobile Company of America, and not only paid it off in full, but returned to every shareholder the amount of his investment, with interest.
-This action required the sale of the Cosmopolitan Magazine, Kingsland Point, and some other properties.
-Mr. Walker will hereafter devote his fullest energies to the building up of the Twentieth Century Magazine.”
-(Twentieth Century Home was a short-lived magazine that Walker started while he owned Cosmopolitan.)
+This action required the sale of the Cosmopolitan Magazine, Kingsland Point, and some other properties.(With some short interruptions, the site of Walker's automobile plant would continue to be used to build cars until June 1996, when General Motors finally stopped production of cars there and closed its North Tarrytown Assembly plant.)

+Among Walker's other grandiose plans during his New York years was one for building a great public bathhouse modeled on Roman baths, a public laundry, and a tenement house with a cooperative kitchen in New York City.

+During his tenure as owner of The Cosmopolitan, Walker wrote many articles, essays, and even fiction stories for the magazine, reflecting his diverse and varied personal interests, which ranged from contemporary economic and political issues to aviation and automobiles.
+In 1904, he published them as a book.
+Many of his articles promoted a progressive, reformist social agenda.
+He wrote several articles on the then-President Theodore Roosevelt; the two men corresponded and met several times.

+Return to Colorado

-After selling Cosmopolitan and his Westchester properties, Walker returned to Colorado in 1906.
+After selling The Cosmopolitan and his Westchester properties, Walker returned to Colorado in 1906.
 He was accompanied by a woman named Ethel Richmond, whom he identified as his wife, who came with four children, ages four to ten, all of whom later in life regularly identified Walker as their father and used his name as their family name.
 However, he was still married to Emily Strother.
 They were not divorced until July 1, 1914.
-(Colorado, Divorce Index 1851-1985).

-Some sources say Ethel Richmond was Walker's secretary but she first may have been a nanny for Walker and Emily's family.
+Some sources say Ethel Richmond was Walker's secretary, but she first may have been a nanny for Walker and Emily's family.
 This is suggested by the fact that in November 1890, when Walker and Emily were then living in the east, they and their 11-year-old son James Randolph Walker made a trip to Colorado Springs and Ethel, then about 23-years-old, accompanied them.
-(Colorado Springs Gazette, November 1, 1890, p.5, col. 2 [coloradohistoricnewspapers.org]).